 - Warm forehead

 - Difficulty in swallowing

 - Greater irritability than usual in infants or young children.

 These were a few common symptoms of fever.
 There are other symptoms which vary with the causes, duration of fever and the variation in the body temperature.
-There are different types of treatment available for fever which usually varies with the symptoms.
-If the fever is mild or less than 101 degree, or caused by infections, then the doctor may prescribe medicines including, Paracetamol and antibiotics, along with few healthy diets to prevent dehydration.
+There are different types of treatment available for fever, which usually varies with the symptoms.
+If the fever is mild or less than 101 degrees or caused by infections, then the doctor may prescribe medicines, including, Paracetamol and antibiotics, along with few healthy diets to prevent dehydration.

 Fever can be treated by taking drugs such as aspirin and ibuprofen.
 If the fever is due to a bacterial infection, an antibiotic may be given to treat the patient.
-In case of viral infections, non-steroidal anti-inflammatory drugs can be used.
-A lot of fluid intake prevents the condition to get worsened.
+In the case of viral infections, non-steroidal anti-inflammatory drugs can be used.
+A lot of fluid intake prevents the condition from getting worse.